SenthilNayagan/senthilnayagan.github.io/_posts/data-engineering/2022-07-18-data-deluge.markdown

 ---
 layout: post
 title:  "Data Deluge"
-subtitle: "The granularity of data increases its complexity.
-Eventually, we will reach a point where we cannot manage the amount of fresh data being generated."
+subtitle: "When the granularity of data increases, its complexity also increases.
+At some point, we will reach a point where we cannot handle the volume of fresh data being generated."
 image: assets/images/posts-cover-images/data_deluge.webp
 author: senthil
 date:   2022-07-18 20:04:24 +0530